forum "As a person of the LGBTQA+ community, what stories do you wish you saw more of?": LGBTQA+/ SAGA advice and support forum.

 Hannah

 I'm really thirsting for more stories with LGBTQ+ characters that are not defined by it.
-A story with a lesbian character for example, who is attracted to girls but her story line is not about that (except maybe a romantic subplot).
+A story with a lesbian character for example, who is attracted to girls but her story line is not about that (except maybe a romantic story side quest).
 A hero with a unique personality and interesting, compelling story, that just doesn't identify with the gender they were assigned at birth.
-Some story like Harry Potter, or even The Land of Stories, except the love interest is the same gender as the protagonist or anything like that.
+Some story like Harry Potter, or even The Land of Stories, except the love interest is the same gender as the trouble magnet or anything like that.

 @quietquirks